BhuvanaChandraP/Colour_Tiles_Game/README.md

 Normal Mode:

- -[x] Make a 5x5 grid with 6 distinct colors and 24 tiles (one grid has to be empty to allow the tiles to move).
+ - [x] Make a 5x5 grid with 6 distinct colors and 24 tiles (one grid has to be empty to allow the tiles to move).
- -[x]Generate a random 3x3 grid for each game.
+ - [x] Generate a random 3x3 grid for each game.
- -[x]Implement scoring (based on the number of moves taken) and a timer.
+ - [x] Implement scoring (based on the number of moves taken) and a timer.
- -[x]Include a reset button to start a new game.
+ - [x] Include a reset button to start a new game.

 Hacker Mode:

- -[x]Include sounds in the game (for example, victory music after game completion).
+ - [x] Include sounds in the game (for example, victory music after game completion).
- -[x]Create difficulty modes (for example, easy mode can have a 3x3 inner grid and 5x5 outer grid and normal mode can have a 4x4 inner grid and 6x6 outer grid)
+ - [x] Create difficulty modes (for example, easy mode can have a 3x3 inner grid and 5x5 outer grid and normal mode can have a 4x4 inner grid and 6x6 outer grid)
- -[x]Using local storage, store and display the name and score of the player with the highest score.
+ - [x] Using local storage, store and display the name and score of the player with the highest score.
- -[x]Use media queries to make the page responsive on mobile.
+ - [x] Use media queries to make the page responsive on mobile.

 Hacker Mode++

--[]Make the game multiplayer where two people can play with the same initial board and reach the same solution.
+- [] Make the game multiplayer where two people can play with the same initial board and reach the same solution.
--[]Player who completes with the least number of moves wins the game.
+- [] Player who completes with the least number of moves wins the game.
--[]Display the least number of moves after the game ends and maintain a separate high score for two player games.
+- [] Display the least number of moves after the game ends and maintain a separate high score for two player games.
--[]Implement difficulty modes with varying grid sizes for multiplayer games.
+- [] Implement difficulty modes with varying grid sizes for multiplayer games.